How to Bake Chicken Breasts (Juicy Every Time)

 Recipe steps:

-Put the chicken on a rimmed baking sheet, drizzle with olive oil and season well with salt and pepper on both sides.
+1. Put the chicken on a rimmed baking sheet, drizzle with olive oil and season well with salt and pepper on both sides.
 A quarter-sheet pan is the perfect size for four boneless chicken breasts.
 You can also use a large baking dish.
-Sprinkle chopped herbs (or dried herb or a homemade spice blend) on both sides of the chicken.

-Arrange halved lemons on the sheet pan, around the chicken.
-Bake 10 minutes at 425 degrees, then flip the chicken over.
+4. Bake 10 minutes at 425 degrees, then flip the chicken over.

-Bake another 10 minutes.
-They’re done when the chicken feels firm and springy to the touch, or has an internal temperature of 158-160F at the thickest part of the chicken breast.
-Keep in mind the meat will continue to carry-over cook to 165F as it rests.
-Rest the chicken 5 minutes.
+6. Rest the chicken 5 minutes.
 Squeeze the roasted lemons over the chicken — a pair of tongs is a perfect tool for this!
 Transfer to a serving platter.
-Add a tablespoon or two of water or homemade chicken broth to the sheet pan to create a tasty sauce.
+Add a tablespoon or two of water or chicken broth to the sheet pan to create a tasty sauce.

-Stress-Free Baked Chicken Breasts (Super-Juicy)
+Super-Juicy Baked Chicken Breasts

 Equipment